Home 9 Asiatic Wildcat

 Habitat (Where Asiatic Wildcats Live)

-The Asiatic wildcat is mostly seen in scrub deserts with an elevation of up to 3,000 feet, some mountain areas if there is enough vegetation and forests.
+The Asiatic wildcat is mainly seen in scrub deserts with elevations up to 3,000 feet and some mountain areas if there is enough vegetation and forests.

 The Caucasus mountain range separates European wildcats from Asiatic wildcats.
-The area is located between the Black Sea and the Caspian Sea.
-You can find Asiatic wildcats in the lower desert and semi-desert areas near the Caspian sea.
+The range is located between the Black Sea and the Caspian Sea.
+Asiatic wildcats in the lower desert and semi-desert areas near the Caspian Sea.

 Asiatic wildcats also inhabit Iran, Afghanistan, India and China.

-In Iran, the cat has been seen in forests, mountain areas, plains and along the coast.
-Asiatic wildcats in India typically inhabit the Thar Desert, also called the Great Indian Desert.
-The Thar Desert is located in the northwestern part of India.
+In Iran, the cat has been seen in forests, mountain areas, plains, and along the coast.
+Asiatic wildcats in India typically inhabit the Thar Desert, also called the Great Indian Desert, in the country’s northwestern part.

 Asiatic wildcats are located in several regions throughout China, including Xinjiang, Qinghai, Gansu, Ningxia, Shaanxi, and Inner Mongolia.